skrysmanski/wordpress-test-env/README.md

 ## Usage

-To use this repository, add it as submodule to your Wordpress plugin/theme/... repository.
+To use this repository, add it as submodule (under the directory `wordpress-test-env`) to your Wordpress plugin/theme/... repository.

 Then create the following 3 files: